mcjurij/mfm/Software_en.md

 The WiFi chip uses interrupts that are wired to Core0 and therefore the WiFi code can only run on core0.

 In order to determine an exact time, the Pico W fetches the time from mfm_server when it starts.
 This returns the time of the host computer, which is inaccurate, but is not a problem as long as it is accurate enough to determine the correct second (the host computer usually gets its time via NTP.
 The method depends on the network latency).
 This is now compared with the 1PPS signal and this gives you a very precise time.
 I don't use the Pico's clock (RTC).
 The Pico's standard crystal requires permanent time correction, no matter how you do it.
 The Pico has a counter that counts microseconds once started.
-To this value I add the microseconds since January 1, 1970 0:00.
-An interrupt routine that is linked to the 1PPS signal checks every second how many microseconds the counter needs to be corrected (+ microseconds since January 1, 1970 0:00 a.m.).
+To this value I add the microseconds since January 1, 1970 midnight (UTC).
+An interrupt routine that is linked to the 1PPS signal checks every second how many microseconds the counter needs to be corrected (+ microseconds since January 1, 1970 midnight (UTC)).
 Since the time stamps of the ATmega are also synchronized with the 1PPS signal, the measurement time can be determined very precisely (at least in theory).
 As soon as a measurement has taken place, only the information in which second the measurement was taken comes from the Pico and the microsecond (start/end of the measurement) from the ATmega.
 The time of the measurement is halfway between the start and end of the measurement.
 It is important to note that the start or end of the measurement does not have to be on a second barrier and that a measurement can be longer (or shorter) than one second.

 - `conf.h` - Configuration like MAINS_FREQ